NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 The effects of object-oriented technology on performance, executable file size, and optimization techniques for mobile games and suggested that object-oriented technology should be used with great care because the structured programming in game development is highly competitive.[20 5.2.2.5]

+[15]

+    one characterization of progress in programming languages and tools has been regular increases in abstraction level – or the conceptual size of software designers building blocks

 [12 1.6.15.1]